When WhatsApp Gets Hacked, Here’s What To Do

 One of the key indicators that your WhatsApp account is compromised is seeing contacts that aren’t yours.
 WhatsApp is so intuitive that it will add your contacts when you log in on a new device.
 Another sign is, of course, messages that you didn’t send.
 If you open WhatsApp and see suspicious messages, someone is likely using your account.

 Another tell-tale sign of a compromised WhatsApp account is odd communications from the company.
 For example, you may have received an email about a change on your account.
-If you’ve received something like this, it’s a good idea to take action now.
+If you’ve received something like this, it’s a good idea to take action immediately.

 What To Do If Your WhatsApp Account gets Hacked